 • documented (part-time) professional or internship activities that are related to the master's programme in Sport and Exercise Psychology

-We’re looking for students who have lived or worked in another country, or have attained any type of international or intercultural experience.
+We are looking for students who have studied, lived, or worked in another country or have attained any international or intercultural experience.
+You are more than welcome to elaborate on your experience in more detail in your application.
+Please attach the supporting documents to your application.

 Proof of English language proficiency

-You are required to provide evidence of your English language proficiency at level C1.
+You are required to provide proof of your English language proficiency at level C1.
+The required minimum scores for your TOEFL certificate are as follows:

 • TOEFL (paper-based test): at least 637 points